 Nordic and other EU/EEA citizens need to apply for an Icelandic ID number at Registers Iceland once they arrive in Iceland.
 The process can take few weeks, in order to speed up the process the Relocation Service offers to apply for an ID number for UI staff only.
 That process takes about a day to finish but please take into consideration the ID number does not become activated until processed at Registers Iceland.
 The process can take weeks to finish.
 Meantime no citizen rights accummulates until the ID number becomes activated.

-In order to apply for an ID number, the Relocation Service needs the following information:
+In order to apply for an ID number, the Relocation Service needs the following information for the fast track service:

 Copy of Passport